working-group-two/engineering-blog/pages/blog/2019-02-25-website-redesign.md

         We asked if they could make the first illustration more 'phone' themed.
     "%}
     {% include image.html url="/img/blog/website-redesign/illu2.png" caption="
-        They added a phone screen in front of the woman, but our employees thought it looked more like an airplane emergency exit.
+        They added a phone screen in front of the woman, but we thought it looked more like an airplane emergency exit.
         We asked for a more 'in-your-face' phone, and for the books under the globe in the second illustration to be a server.
     "%}
     {% include image.html url="/img/blog/website-redesign/illu3.png" caption="